-Ethan Allen Interiors Inc., through its wholly-owned subsidiary, Ethan Allen Global, Inc., and Ethan Allen Global, Inc.'s subsidiaries (collectively, "we," "us," "our," "Ethan Allen" or the "Company"), is a leading interior design company, manufacturer and retailer in the home furnishings marketplace.
+Ethan Allen is a leading interior design company, manufacturer and retailer in the home furnishings marketplace.
 We are a global luxury home fashion brand that is vertically integrated from product design through home delivery, which offers our customers stylish product offerings, artisanal quality, and personalized service.
 We are known for the quality and craftsmanship of our products as well as for the exceptional personal service from design to delivery, and for our commitment to social responsibility and sustainable operations.
-Our strong network of entrepreneurial leaders and interior designers provide complimentary interior design service to our clients and sell a full range of home furnishing products through a retail network of design centers located throughout the United States and abroad as well as online at ethanallen.com.
+Our strong network of entrepreneurial leaders and interior designers provide complimentary interior design service to our clients and sell a full range of home furnishing products through a retail network of design centers located throughout the United States ("U.S.") and abroad as well as online at ethanallen.com.

 Ethan Allen design centers represent a mix of locations operated by independent licensees and Company-operated locations.
-At June 30, 2024, the Company operates 142 retail design centers with 138 located in the United States and four in Canada.
-Our 45 independently operated design centers are located in the United States, Asia, the Middle East and Europe.
+At June 30, 2025, the Company operates 142 retail design centers with 137 located in the U.S., and five in Canada.
+Our 45 independently operated design centers are located in the U.S., Asia, the Middle East and Europe.
 We manufacture approximately 75% of our furniture in our North American manufacturing plants and have been recognized for product quality and craftsmanship since we were founded in 1932.
-At June 30, 2024, we own and operate ten manufacturing facilities, including four manufacturing plants, one sawmill, one rough mill and one kiln dry lumberyard in the United States, two manufacturing plants in Mexico and one manufacturing plant in Honduras.
-We also partner with suppliers located in Europe, Asia, and other countries to produce and import various products that support our business.
+We own and operate eleven manufacturing facilities, including four manufacturing plants, one sawmill, one rough mill and one kiln dry lumberyard in the U.S., three manufacturing plants in Mexico and one manufacturing plant in Honduras.
+The Company also partners with suppliers located in Europe, Asia, and other countries to produce and import various products that support the business.